-Passive Acoustic Sensing (PAM)/Sanctuary Soundscape, John Ryan (MBARI).
+Passive Acoustic Sensing (PAS)/Sanctuary Soundscape, John Ryan (MBARI).
 In 2015, the MBARI / MARS passive acoustic monitoring (PAM) project began as a two-year feasibility study, with the goal of examining how this mode of sensing could support better research and education efforts in Monterey Bay National Marine Sanctuary (MBNMS).
 During this initial phase all three categories of sound sources – biophony (sounds of marine life), geophony (sounds of Earth), and anthrophony (sounds of human activities) – were examined (Ryan et al., 2016).
 A mobile Ocean Soundscape exhibit was designed, built, and shared in public venues.
 This early phase of research and public outreach revealed that the ocean soundscape is a valuable topic for scientific support of informed resource management, and a highly engaging topic for educating people about ocean life and conservation.

 With the PAM feasibility study demonstrating high potential, this project was expanded into a full research and education project at MBARI beginning in 2017.
 Research efforts in biophony have focused on the behavioral ecology of marine mammals, both mysticetes and odontocetes.
 A study of humpback whale song revealed an unexpected prevalence of song within foraging habitat.
 Song is considered to be central to reproductive behavior during winter, yet it was detectable within local foraging habitat nine months out of the year.
 Using extensive environmental data we also found that song occurrence strongly covaries with ecosystem conditions (Ryan et al., 2019).
 Ongoing work using machine learning is examining how humpback song structure changes through time, as a window in this aspect of the species’ cultural transmission.
 Blue whales have also been a focal species, and the project has developed signal processing and machine learning approaches to studying their vocal behavior.
 A study integrating MARS recordings and tag-based metrics from individual whales revealed that the balance of foraging and migration is reflected in day/night patterns of blue whale singing (Oestreich et al., 2020).
 The newly discovered acoustic signature of migration may be an important tool for protection, for example to provide early warning of migrating whales entering regions with intensive shipping activity.
 Addition of a directional hydrophone to MARS (led by the Naval Postgraduate School in Monterey) is now enabling spatial tracking of calls from blue and fin whales, both endangered species, toward better understanding their regional presence and patterns of habitat occupancy.
 Odontocete research from passive acoustic sensing is occurring in collaboration with MBARI researchers using MARS active acoustic sensing, to examine forage species and predator-prey interactions, and it is the basis of a student group project in machine learning at California Polytechnic State University.